-Heat 1 tablespoon of the butter and all the olive oil in a large skillet over medium-low heat.
+Heat the butter and olive oil in a large skillet over medium-low heat.
 Add onions and salt to the skillet, and cook until onions are softened.
 Add garlic and cook about one minute.
 Add tomatoes and red pepper and cook until tomatoes melt a bit.

 Turn up heat to medium.
 Add wine, lemon juice and zest, and cook until reduced by half.
 Season shrimp with salt and pepper, and add them to the skillet.
 Cook, turning once, until beginning to turn pink, about 3 minutes total.
-Stir in remaining butter and parsley (and other herbs).
+Stir in additional butter (if you wish) and parsley (and other herbs).
 If you’re making this for pasta, stir in the cooked pasta now along with some pasta water.
 Serve with parmesan sprinkled all over.

 1 year ago on Gusto: Minestrone Soup